wg21il/Protocols/9_Aug_2020_Meting_Agenda.md

 ## Documents

 * Notice:
-  * This meeting will focuse on continue working on the paper relates to changes suggestions for executors.
+  * This meeting will focuse on a paper suggests naming suggestions for executors.
 Everyone are welcome.
   * **We're aiming to focuse on suggesting up to two names per section**.
-  * Please make sure you go over the references before hand.
+  * **Please make sure you go over the references before hand**.

 * References:
   * connect: [https://wg21.link/P0443] section 2.2.3.5